 Prior to the outbreak of the novel coronavirus, the U.S. housing market showed signs of a red-hot spring season.
 Historically low mortgage rates and high demand birthed a healthy, thriving seller’s market at the beginning of 2020.
-New home sales surged in January to an almost 13-year high, setting the stage for further economic expansion.

 “The U.S. housing market was a strong seller’s market before the COVID-19 pandemic outbreak, and it is expected to remain a seller’s market,” says Daniela Andreevska, an economist at Mashvisor.

 Andreevska expects home prices to drop only marginally during the pandemic, but, she says, “the comeback is expected to be quick.”

 Trish McMillen is a Keller Williams agent in Park City, Utah.
 She says she still has plenty of buyers who are still house hunting.

 “Just last week, I had one couple who had looked at 12 homes, six of which went under contract in under seven days,” McMillen says.
 “That’s still incredibly fast, no matter how you look at it.”

 Back in April, McMillen predicted that any market dip from the coronavirus would only delay spring purchasing, setting the stage for a real estate “frenzy” by July.
 She says quarantine stir-craziness may show growing families just how tight their starter home really is.
 Or, packed public places may inspire city dwellers to seek the space and solitude of the country.

 McMillen was right.
 With home tour restrictions lifted, post-covid housing is resurging.
 Shoppers feel more comfortable visiting properties, according to a survey from the National Association of Realtors.
 About two-thirds of people who attended an open house in the last year said they would now “without hesitation.”